-Fundamentally, Tor is vulnerable when an attacker controls a large fraction of relays; anonymity (or privacy) can be broken if all relays in a circuit are compromised because Tor relays can identify the circuit using its identifiers.
+can identify the circuit using its identifiers.
 To prevent malicious relays from entering the system, Tor exercises a careful admission and vetting process in admitting new relays and actively monitors their operation.
-At the same time, to make traffic analysis more difficult, Tor relies on having a large number of relays and tries to keep a diverse set of relays spread out world-wide [33, 34], which helps to decrease the chance of selecting two or more relays controlled by an adversary.
-However, having a large network and keeping all relays "clean" are fundamentally at odds in a volunteerbased network.
-This is exemplified by the fact that, by design, Tor relays are not trusted; in operation they are carefully admitted and their behaviors are examined by a centralized entity [27, 35].
+At the same time, to make traffic analysis more difficult, Tor relies on having a large number of relays and tries to keep a diverse set of relays spread out world-wide [40], [41], which helps to decrease the chance of selecting two or more relays controlled by an adversary.
+However, having a large network and keeping all relays "clean" are fundamentally at odds in a volunteer-based network.
+This is exemplified by the fact that, by design, Tor relays are not trusted; in operation they are carefully admitted and their behaviors are examined by a centralized entity [34], [42].

 Even having control over a relatively small number of Tor relays still gives significant advantages to attackers.
 For example, a malicious adversary can change the behavior by running a modified version of Tor, compromise keys, and/or have access to other internal information, such as the circuit identifier, header, and hidden service identifiers.
 In fact, many low-resource attacks (i.e., attacks that do not require taking control of a large fraction of the network) heavily rely on adversaries acquiring internal information or being able to modify the behavior of Tor relays.
 These low-resource attacks utilize a combination of multiple factors, such as being able to demultiplex circuits, modify the behavior, and access internal data structures.
-For example, harvesting hidden service identifiers [27] requires access to a relay's internal state, a sniper attack [43] requires sending false SENDME cells, and tagging attacks [60] require access to header information.
-Selective packet drop [27, 43] or circuit closure [28], used by many attacks, also requires being able to demultiplex circuits with circuit identifiers.
+For example, harvesting hidden service identifiers [34] requires access to a relay's internal state, a sniper attack [51] requires sending false SENDME cells, and tagging attacks [70] require access to header information.
+Selective packet drop [34], [51] or circuit closure [35], used by many attacks, also requires being able to demultiplex circuits with circuit identifiers.